Radiative shocks create environments for dust formation in novae: Results

 Our fiducial abundances are very carbon-poor: the ratio of $Y_{\rm C}/Y_{\rm O}$, denoted as C:O, is less than 1.
 The formation of carbon grains is therefore dependent on the destruction of CO by non-thermal processes.
-This occurs at later times as the density decreases, resulting in delayed formation of carbon grains ($t \sim 60$ days) with the mass distribution peaking at very small sizes ($a \sim 10^{-4} \, \mu m$).
-In the presence of a UV radiation field, these smaller grains would heat up due to interactions with photons and likely not survive (e.g.~\citealt{Kochanek14}).
-However, given the high densities of the post-shock gas, small grains are protected in a region that is optically thick to the harsh radiation, allowing them to survive and possibly contribute to the extinction.
+This occurs at later times as the density decreases, resulting in the delayed condensation of solid carbon ($t \sim 60$ days) with the mass distribution peaking at very small sizes ($a \sim 10^{-4} \, \mu m$).
+Note that by our definition, a grain must consist of at least 2 monomers (corresponding to minimum radii $a_{\rm min} \approx \!
+5 \times10^{-4} \mu$m for carbon grains, and $a_{\rm min}\approx 9 \times 10^{-4} \mu$m for silicates).
+Hence grains with sizes less than $a\lesssim 10^{-4}$ are not necessarily physically meaningful-- rather they are an artifact of low-efficiency grain formation from CNT.
+Nevertheless, we note that in the presence of a UV radiation field, these smaller grains would heat up due to interactions with photons and likely not survive (e.g.~\citealt{Kochanek14}).
+However, given the high densities of the post-shock gas, small grains are protected in a region that is optically thick to the harsh radiation, allowing them to survive and continue to grow if the necessary elements are available.
 The time at which the density decreases to the value below which the carbon would be ionized ($n_{\rm ion}$; eq.~\ref{eq:nion}) is denoted as a vertical dotted line in Figure~\ref{fig:fid_X_mass}.
+Ultimately, in our fiducial model, the CO destruction is not efficient enough to allow for significant carbon grain formation.

 The bottom panel of Figure~\ref{fig:fid_X_mass} shows the surface area distribution of the grains, a quantity important for determining the magnitude of optical extinction for viewers along the line of sight of the shocks.
 As a point of reference, for large grains with sizes in the geometric optics limit ($a \gtrsim \lambda$, where $\lambda$ is the observing wavelength), to reach an optical depth $\tau_{\lambda} \gtrsim 1$ requires the surface area of the grains at $t \sim$ 1 month to be $\sigma \gtrsim 4 \pi f_{\Omega} R_{\rm sh}^2 \approx 4 \pi f_{\Omega} (v t)^2\sim10^{29} \rm \, cm^2$ for a shell velocity of $v \approx 1000 \rm \, km \, s^{-1}$ and order-unity shock covering fraction $f_{\Omega} \sim 1/3$.
 In our fiducial run, the surface area from large silicate grains alone is therefore enough to produce several magnitudes of complete optical extinction (see also Section \ref{sec:discussion}).